javascript-tutorial/en.javascript.info/1-js/08-prototypes/04-prototype-methods/article.md

 But we didn't *intend* to implement such behavior, right?
 We want to store key/value pairs, and the key named `"__proto__"` was not properly saved.
 So that's a bug!

 Here the consequences are not terrible.
-But in other cases the prototype may indeed be changed, so the execution may go wrong in totally unexpected ways.
+But in other cases, we may be assigning object values, then the prototype may indeed be changed.
+As the result, the execution will go wrong in totally unexpected ways.

 What's worst -- usually developers do not think about such possibility at all.
 That makes such bugs hard to notice and even turn them into vulnerabilities, especially when JavaScript is used on server-side.